semaphoreci/docs/docs/essentials/test-summary.md

 [how to use test-results CLI with Docker][working-with-docker]{target=_blank}
 to extract and publish the result file.

-### Step 3 &mdash - Collect and Merge all XML results for a pipeline
+### Step 3 &mdash; Collect and Merge all XML results for a pipeline

 Finally, to collect and merge XML reports from all jobs in a pipeline, add the following snippet to your pipeline YAML file: